Super-resolution and Robust Sparse Continuous Fourier Transform in Any Constant Dimension: Nearly Linear Time and Sample Complexity: Converting tone estimation into signal estimation

 \section{Converting tone estimation into signal estimation}

-This section is structured in the following way: \begin{itemize} \item Section~\ref{sec:convert_definitions} provides some basic definitions and mathematical facts. \item Section~\ref{sec:convert_split} split the signal estimation error into the tone-wise errors (which we call the diagonal terms) and the cross-tone errors (which we call the off-diagonal terms). \item Section~\ref{sec:convert_off_diagonal} provides an upper bound for the cross-tone errors (i.e.\ the off-diagonal terms) via some advanced analytic tools. \item Section~\ref{sec:convert_combine} combines everything together, converting the tone estimation error into the signal estimation error as desired. \end{itemize} For ease of presentation, throughout this section we would shift the sampling time domain from $t \in [0, T]^{d}$ to $t \in [-T / 2, T / 2]^{d}$.
+This section is structured in the following way: \begin{itemize} \item Section~\ref{sec:our_technique:tone_estimation} briefly discusses the high-level idea of the proof. \item Section~\ref{sec:convert_definitions} provides some basic definitions and mathematical facts. \item Section~\ref{sec:convert_split} splits the signal estimation error into the tone-wise errors (which we call the diagonal terms) and the cross-tone errors (which we call the off-diagonal terms). \item Section~\ref{sec:convert_off_diagonal} provides an upper bound for the cross-tone errors (i.e.\ the off-diagonal terms) via some advanced analytic tools. \item Section~\ref{sec:convert_combine} combines everything together, converting the tone estimation error into the signal estimation error as desired. \item Section~\ref{sec:convert_geometry} states several geometry properties. \item Section~\ref{sec:convert_main} presents our main result. \end{itemize} For ease of presentation, throughout this section we would shift the sampling time domain from $t \in [0, T]^{d}$ to $t \in [-T / 2, T / 2]^{d}$.